 If you live in an apartment or a tiny house, storage is likely limited.
 While you can get around this by moving seasonal items out of your home or living a minimalist lifestyle, there are easy ways to turn your living room into a hidden storage oasis without compromising the aesthetics of your space.
-Read on to learn our top five living room storage ideas for small spaces that don’t require expert handiwork to bring to life.
+Read on to learn our top nine living room storage ideas for small spaces that don’t require expert handiwork to bring to life.

 1. Get Two-Tiered End Tables and Coffee Tables

 Working with a small living room means that every piece of furniture should ideally do double the work.
 Though the surfaces of end tables and coffee tables are great for books, remote controls and decor, the best options are two-tiered to provide a second level of storage for miscellaneous items like board games, books, blankets and more.
 If you’re worried that it’ll look cluttered, opt for a lift-top coffee table or Wigington end table instead.

 2. Turn a Storage Ottoman Into a Centerpiece